apache/pulsar/site2/docs/security-token-client.md

 [JSON Web Tokens](https://jwt.io/introduction/) ([RFC-7519](https://tools.ietf.org/html/rfc7519)).

-You can use tokens to identify a Pulsar client and associate with some "principal" (or "role") that will be then granted permissions to do some actions (eg: publish or consume from a topic).
+You can use tokens to identify a Pulsar client and associate with some "principal" (or "role") that is permitted to do some actions (eg: publish or consume from a topic) then.

-The administrator (or some automated service) will typically give a user a token string.
+The administrator (or some automated service) typically gives a user a token string.

 The compact representation of a signed JWT is a string that looks like as the follwing: